-- 1) Utah Ground Water Quality Standards (GWQS) as defined in UAC R317-6, Table 2.
-Ad hoc GWQS also provided herein, as noted, and as allowed by UAC R317-6-2.2. - 2) Ad hoc GWOS for ammonia (as N), molybdenum, 2-Butanone (MEK), chloromethane, and naphthalene based on EPA drinking water lifetime health advisories. - 3) Ad hoc GWQS for nickel, uranium, and dichloromethane (methylene chloride, CAS No. 75-09-2) based on final EPA drinking water maximum concentration limits (MCL). - 4) Ad hoc GWQS for manganese, tin, vanadium, acetone, chloroform (CAS No. 67-66-3), and tetrahydrofuran based on drinking water ad hoc lifetime health advisories prepared by or in collaboration with EPA Region 8 staff. - 5) Ad hoc GWQS for cobalt and iron based on EPA Region 3 Risk Based Concentration limits for tap water. - 6) Ground Water Compliance Limits (GWCL) were set after Executive Secretary review and approval of two Background Groundwater Quality Reports dated October\2007 and April 30, 2008 from the Permittee.. - 7) GWCLs listed in the table above in Normal Font are those proposed by the Permittee in the October 2007 and April 30, 2008 DUSA Background Groundwater Quality Reports, and approved by the Executive Secretary. - 68) GWCLs listed in the table above in Bold Text are values modified by the Executive Secretary after review of GWCLs proposed in the Permittee's October 2007 and April 30, 2008 Background Groundwater Quality Reports.
-For wells MW-1, MW-2, MW-3, MW-5, MW-11, MW-12, MW-14, MW-15, MW-17, MW-18, MW-19, MW-26, and MW-32; these modifications are documented in the June 16, 2008 URS Completeness Review for the October, 2007 Revised Background Groundwater Quality Report for Existing Wells.
-For wells MW-3A, MW-23, MW-24, MW-25, MW-29, MW-30, and MW-31; these modifications are documented in the June 24, 2008 DRC Findings Memorandum regarding the April 30, 2008 Revised Background Groundwater Quality Report for New Wells.
+- Utah Ground Water Quality Standards (GWQS) as defined in UAC R317-6, Table 2.
+Ad hoc GWQS also provided herein, as noted, and as allowed by UAC R317-6-2.2. - Ad hoc GWQS for ammonia (as N), molybdenum, 2-Butanone (MEK), chloromethane, and naphthalene based on EPA drinking water lifetime health advisories. - Ad hoc GWQS for nickel, uranium, and dichloromethane (methylene chloride, CAS No. 75-09-2) based on final EPA drinking water maximum concentration limits (MCL). - Ad hoc GWQS for manganese, tin, vanadium, acetone, chloroform (CAS No. 67-66-3), and tetrahydrofuran based on drinking water ad hoc lifetime health advisories prepared by or in collaboration with EPA Region 8 staff. - Ad hoc GWQS for cobalt and iron based on EPA Region 3 Risk Based Concentration limits for tap water.
+E450F8 - GWCLs listed in the table above in Normal Font are those proposed by the Permittee in the October 2007 and April 30, 2008 DUSA Background Groundwater Quality Reports, and approved by the Executive Secretary.
+Ground Water Compliance Limits (GWCL) were set after Executive Secretary review and approval of two Background Groundwater Quality Reports dated October\2007 and April 30, 2008 from the Permittee.. - 2007 Revised Background Groundwater Quality Report for Existing Wells.
+For wells MW-24, MW-24, MW-27, MW-27, MW-29, MW-30, and MW-31; these modifications are documented in the June 24, 2008 GWCLs listed in the table above in Bold Text are values modified by the Executive Secretary after review of GWCLs proposed in the Permittee's October 2007 and April 30, 2008 Background Groundwater Quality Reports.
+For wells MW-1, MW-3, MW-5, MW-11, MW-12, MW-14, MW-14, MW-17, MW-18, MW-19, MW-26, and MW-32; these modifications are documented in the June 16, 2008 URS Completeness Review for the October - Because background quality has not yet been determined at monitoring well MW-35, which was installed in September 2010 for Tailings Cell 4B, the Executive Secretary has set GWCLs equal to the fraction of the GWQS (0.25) for Class II Groundwater.
+After submittal and approval of the Background Groundwater Quality Report, required by Part I.H.5 of this Permit, the Executive Secretary will re-open and modify the GWCLs to be equal to the mean concentration plus two standard deviations (X+20) for each contaminant.

+DRC Findings Memorandum regarding the April 30, 2008 Revised Background Groundwater Quality Report for New Wells.